KennethanCeyer/battle-net-chatting/README.md

 ### Contribution

 - Welcome your a contribution!
-- It's makes C sharp with MahApps frameworks.
+- It makes C sharp with MahApps frameworks.
 - You need Visual Studio 2015 higher version, If you contribute this project.

 ### Related